alrocar/TFM/docs/source/tfm/60-anexos.rst

 .. _findloops:

-G. Análisis para encontrar bucles en secuencias de puntos
+I. Análisis para encontrar bucles en secuencias de puntos
 ---------------------------------------------------------

 ::

 	/*
 	DEP_EXT_findloops
 	From a points dataset representing positions of a moving object along a track, this function finds the loops in the track

 	Inputs managed by CARTO, common to all DEP_EXT functions: